Rab Ne Bana Di Jodi (soundtrack)

 Rab Ne Bana Di Jodi is the soundtrack album to the 2008 film of the same name directed and produced by Aditya Chopra of Yash Raj Films starring Shah Rukh Khan and Anushka Sharma.
-The soundtrack featured seven songs composed by Salim–Sulaiman and lyrics written by Jaideep Sahni.
+The soundtrack featured seven songs composed by Salim–Sulaiman with lyrics written by Jaideep Sahni.
 It was released under YRF Music label on 14 November 2008.
 The album was the first Bollywood soundtrack to reach the top 10 album sales for the ITunes Store and was the second highest-selling Bollywood soundtrack.

 Development

 The soundtrack and background score were provided by Salim–Sulaiman who previously composed Chak De!
 India and Aaja Nachle (both 2007) for Yash Raj Films.
 While reading the script Sulaiman claimed that the film was "so well written, conceived with exact places and spots for songs" that were seamlessly integrated, and was briefed on having two distinct identities for the characters.
 He further added "the music had to be simple melodies that even the most basic person would be able to sing and get the feeling of comfort and love when you heard them."
 The 'mukhda' of "Haule Haule" was derived from Chopra's script as he hummed the tune for the lyrics, which sounded well in its rough basic form.
 Hence, the duo decided to develop the lyrics with Jaideep and keep the melody as simplistic.

-While composing "Dance Pe Chance", Sulaiman recalled "Aditya [Chopra] told us ‘Dance Pe Chance’ was how you teach a child to dance.
+While composing "Dance Pe Chance", Sulaiman recalled "Aditya [Chopra] told us Dance Pe Chance was how you teach a child to dance.
 It started off when he started giving us - put your left leg and put your left leg out put your left leg in and shake it all about.
 So, it started from there and I felt like it just happened like this melody just came about it."
 The song was composed within two days, so with "Haule Haule" which composed very quickly.
 However, the song "Phir Milenge Chalte Chalte" took them more time to compose, because as the song being an homage to Bollywood actors Raj Kapoor, Dev Anand, Shammi Kapoor, Rajesh Khanna and Rishi Kapoor and actresses Nargis Dutt, Sadhana Shivdasani, Helen Khan, Sharmila Tagore and Neetu Singh, each verse had to be dedicated to them, with 2–3 days for each other.
 By that, the song was composed within 7–8 days.

 It was very stressful and challenging.
 But Jaideep [Sahni] was writing [the lyrics] so fast like Pyaar Hua Ikraar Hua, Jeena Yahan, Marna Yahan... these are some famous phrases [from the legendary actors].
 So, the melodies are also matching the original songs [...] every element of the phrase was matching the composition but it was different.
 It was very difficult."